garylli/LeetCode/Problems/Dynamic Programming/House Robber II.md

 This can easily be solved by checking whether the first index is used.
 If it is used, then we add the last - first.
 Otherwise, if the first house is not robbed, we can always just add the last one as normal.

-1:07:00 okay this might not work LOL
+1:07:00 okay this might not work LOL.

 #### What I learned:
 Try to use DP for DP problems :)

+When thinking about algorithms, I keep forgetting about the **equals** case.
+This leads me to spending a long time on an algorithm that doesn't actually work because I haven't taken account what happens when two numbers are equal.